-I. Short-term Interfund Receivables/Payables
+I. Current Interfund Receivables/Payables

-Short-term interfund receivables/payables represents amounts that are owed, other than charges for goods or services rendered to/from a particular fund in the District and that are due within one year.
+Current interfund receivables/payables represents amounts that are owed, other than charges for goods or services rendered to/from a particular fund in the District and that are due within one year.

 J. Capital Assets